Prostate Cancer Statistics

 Prostate Cancer Treatment

-Proton therapy for prostate cancer is a highly effective treatment for prostate cancer.
-However, prostate cancer treatment varies by patient and depends on several factors, including stage of the cancer.
+Prostate cancer may be treated by different members of the cancer care team.
+Treatment options vary depending on how advanced the cancer is and if it has spread to other body parts.
 Physicians will determine the most appropriate treatment for each patient, including surveillance, surgery, radiation therapy, proton therapy, hormone therapy, chemotherapy, vaccine treatment, bone-directed treatment, immunotherapy, and cryotherapy.

 Some men will have persistent or recurrent disease after their initial therapy, such as surgery and radiation.
 In these cases, early detection can optimize further treatment and help identify those who have the best opportunity for care.